-- Level 1: quoted prices in active markets for identical assets or liabilities; - Level 2: inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; or - Level 3: unobservable inputs that are supported by little or no market activity and that are significant to the fair values of the assets or liabilities.
+Level 1: quoted prices in active markets for identical assets or liabilities;

+- Level 2: inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; or - Level 3: unobservable inputs that are supported by little or no market activity and that are significant to the fair values of the assets or liabilities.

 In 2017, we acquired HIS from Pfizer, and as a result of the acquisition we recognized an earn-out liability.
-Pfizer may be entitled up to \$225.0 million in cash if certain performance targets for the combined company for the three years ending December 31, 2019 are achieved.
+Pfizer is entitled up to \$225.0 million in cash if certain performance targets for the combined company for the three years ending December 31, 2019 are achieved.
 The initial value assigned to the contingent consideration was a result of forecasted product demand and operations of our business.
 The initial fair value of the earn-out was determined by employing a Monte Carlo simulation in a risk neutral framework.
 The underlying simulated variable was adjusted EBITDA.
 The adjusted EBITDA volatility estimate was based on a study of historical asset volatility for a set of comparable public companies.
 The model includes other assumptions including the market price of risk, which was calculated as the weighted average cost of capital ("WACC") less the long-term risk free-rate.
-At each reporting date subsequent to the acquisition we re-measure the earn-out using the same methodology above and recognize any changes in value.
+At each reporting date subsequent to the acquisition we re-measured the earn-out using the same methodology above and recognized any changes in value.
 If the probability of achieving the performance target significantly changes from what we initially anticipated, the change could have a significant impact on our financial statements in the period recognized.
 Our contingent earn-out liability is separately stated in our condensed consolidated balance sheets.

-The following table provides a reconciliation of the Level 3 earn-out liability measured at estimated fair value as of December 31, 2018 to June 30, 2019 (in thousands):
+The following table provides a reconciliation of the Level 3 earn-out liability measured at estimated fair value as of December 31, 2018 to September 30, 2019 (in thousands):

 Earn -out Liability

 Accrued balance, January 1, 2019 \$ 47,400

-Change in fair value of earn-out (included in income from operations as a separate line item) (47,200)
+Change in fair value of earn-out (included in income from operations as a separate line item) (47,400)

-Accrued balance, June 30, 2019 \$ 200
+Accrued balance, September 30, 2019 \$

-The fair value of the earn-out at June 30, 2019 changed from the fair value calculated at December 31, 2018 due to a change in the underlying cumulative adjusted EBITDA forecast, and changes in certain assumptions used in the Monte Carlo simulation, as detailed in the below table.
+The fair value of the earn-out at September 30, 2019 changed from the fair value calculated at December 31, 2018 due to a change in the underlying cumulative adjusted EBITDA forecast.
+As of September 30, 2019, there is a remote probability that we will meet the performance targets necessary for payout of the earn-out, accordingly the liability has been reduced to zero.

-The following table provides quantitative information about Level 3 inputs for fair value measurement of our earn-out liability as of December 31, 2018 and June 30, 2019.
-Significant increases or decreases in these inputs in isolation could result in a significant impact on our fair value measurement:
+The following table provides quantitative information about Level 3 inputs for fair value measurement of our earn-out liability as of December 31, 2018.

-Simulation Input As of June 30, 2019 As of December 31, 2018
+Simulation Input As of December 31, 2018

-Adjusted EBITDA Volatility 30.00% 30.00%
+Adjusted EBITDA Volatility 30.00%

-WACC 8.25% 8.25%
+WACC 8.25%

-20-year risk free rate 2.31% 2.87%
+20-year risk free rate 2.87%

-Market price of risk 5.77% 5.24%
+Market price of risk 5.24%

-Cost of debt 4.13% 5.25%
+Cost of debt 5.25%

-The fair value of our investments is estimated using observable market based inputs such as quoted prices, interest rates and yield curves or Level 2 inputs, which consisted of corporate bonds.
+The fair value of our investments is estimated using observable market-based inputs such as quoted prices, interest rates and yield curves or Level 2 inputs, which consisted of corporate bonds.